brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 1.25.4 =
-* Fix: CSS not applying on responsive devices.
+* Fix: CSS was not applying on responsive devices.
-* Fix: Multi Buttons - Child setting are not visible in editor.
+* Fix: Multi Buttons - Child settings were not visible in the editor.

 = 1.25.3 - THURSDAY, 27TH JANUARY 2022 =
 * Improvement: Added compatibility with WordPress v5.9.